miccio-dk/machine-learning-workstation-docs/connection/connect-to-the-machine.md

 ssh ml_workstation
 ```

-Please note: first, you will be prompted to type in your AAU email password; the second password prompt is the one you set up on the workstation.
+After running the command, you will be prompted to type in your AAU password.
+Afterwards, you will have to confirm your login attempt using the Microsoft Authenticator app, by clicking "Approve" on the app notification.
+You can set it up by following [these instructions](https://www.en.its.aau.dk/instructions/Username+and+password/Azure+MFA/).

+Once you authorize using the app, another password prompt will appear, asking you for the password received by email when setting up your account.
+If no default password was sent to you, this prompt will allow you to create one.
+The next section will help you set up SSH keys to avoid typing this last password all the time.

 Refer to [persistent sessions](../usage/tmux-persistent-sessions.md) for multiple persisten terminals on a single session.
-The next section will help you set up SSH keys to avoid typing your password all the time.